rwxrob/notes/Current cycling kit layer clothing items.md

 The waterproof helmet cover is a super simple and light solution to torrential thunderstorm downpours.
 It keeps the sometimes cotton hat from completely soaking through and making it impossible to see because of all the water dripping in my eyes.
 ## Torso

 - Gorewear Spinshift Gortex Men's Jacket (M)
 - Gorewear Fernflow hooded windbreaker (M)
 - Patagonia Nano-Air puffy jacket (not hoody)
-- Hurley flannel long-sleeve shirt
+- Hurley cotton/poly flannel long-sleeve shirt
+- Club Ride Go Long western long-sleeve
 - Merino.tech merino wool tee(s)
 - Zengjo light-weight tech tee(s)
 - Basic light arm warmers